Social Work and Gerontology

 Advanced Standing in M.S.W.
 Graduate Programs

-Students are encouraged and recommended to pursue the M.S.W. and a doctoral degree in Social Work (Ph.D. or DSW).
+For career advancement, students are encouraged to pursue the Master of Social Work degree.
+Doctoral degrees in Social Work (PhD or DSW) provide additional training in practice and academic settings.
 By completing the Social Work major, students may be eligible for advanced standing in nationally recognized graduate schools that actively recruit graduating Social Work seniors from this professional program.
-Advanced standing in M.S.W. programs allows student to complete their graduate M.S.W. degrees in one instead of two years through completing two to three semesters of graduate M.S.W. education.
+Advanced standing in MSW programs, including Saint Mary's, allows students to complete their graduate MSW degrees in one instead of two years.

 Social Work Field Placements

-The Social Work Program mentors women into career trajectories for leadership in a variety of fields, including psychotherapy with children and families, medical social work, law and social policy, administration, global/international social work, organizational social work, gerontology, community social work, school social work, government social work, peace building, and forensic social work/criminal justice.
-The field practicum in completed in the senior year at a local social service organizational setting.
+The Social Work Program mentors women into career trajectories for leadership in a variety of fields, including psychotherapy with children and families, medical social work, law and social policy, administration, global/international social work, organizational social work, gerontology, community social work, school social work, government social work, peacebuilding, and forensic social work/criminal justice.
+480 hours of social work field practicum is completed in the senior year at a local social service setting.
 Practicum placements may include:

 • AIDS Ministries